tjburch/puzzles/riddler538_2020_May22/README.md

 > Extra credit: Which state has the most “mackerels?”
 That is, which state has the most words for which it is the only state without any letters in common with those words?

+* The way this problem is worded lends to a lot of double negatives in describing this work, so I've used the terminology of a "mackerel" for words that meet the problem criteria of sharing characters with all states but one.

 ## __Solution__ -